twilbur1997/tiny_tower_dice_boards/README.md

     - Bronze Key = Regular Token
 2. Coins are listed as a percentage of how much it costs to build a floor
     - If a new floor in your tower costs 10,000 coins, a "10% Coins" will give 1,000 coins
-3. The "???" tile is also referred to as "Mystery" in some places since the code wouldn't let me use "???" in some variable names.
+3. The "???" tile is also referred to as "Special" in some places since the code wouldn't let me use "???" in some variable names.
 4. There may be errors in the following table!!
 Let me know in the Tiny Tower Discord @ToadTruck

 <br>